bilgino/angularforddd/README.md

 The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
 The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (CRUD) methods.
 It introduces a tight coupling with the UI controller and can't protect its invariants.
 Hence, the rich domain model is a more suitable candidate.
-By using rich domain model implementations, we prevent **business logic scattering across different layers multiple times**.
+Using rich domain model implementations, we prevent domain logic scattering everywhere multiple times.
-The following example shows the negative side effect when using anemic domain models.
+The following example shows the negative side effects when using anemic domain models.

-Domain logic is coded in the UI controller:
+Domain logic coupled in the UI controller:

 *»  Effects of anemic models* <br/>
 ```